 User engagement is how valuable users find your product, based on how much they interact or ‘engage’ with your website or service.
 You can tell whether a user is engaged by their actions: they download your content, share it with others, click through to your pages, and interact with your product's tools and features.

-When users are engaged and find value in your product or service, they’re more likely to return to your site, make purchases, and become brand advocates of your product.
-For a software-as-a-service (SaaS) business, delivering a great user experience (UX) that promotes user engagement could be the difference between a user casually signing up for a free version of your product and paying for the premium version.
+For example, if you're a software-as-a-service (SaaS) business, delivering a great user experience (UX) that promotes engagement could be the difference between someone casually signing up for a free version of your product and paying for the premium version.

 The difference between 'user engagement' and 'customer engagement'